 Here are five fun and festive family games to keep folks laughing all day long.

-This game will only work if you have someone in your group who is an incredibly good sport.
+1. Family Tree: This game will only work if you have someone in your group who is an incredibly good sport.
 The idea is to decorate a person as a Christmas tree.
 The willing victim must stand still as all the kids in the group decorate him (or her) with decorations made from red and green crepe paper, aluminum foil, paper, candy, bows, leftover wrapping paper and whatever else you can find.
 The end result?
 Hilariously good family fun!

-Is your family fond of picture games?
+3. Christmas Song Picture Game: Is your family fond of picture games?
 Head over to this website and print out the game, then let everyone take a shot.
 First one to finish is declared the Christmas song guru!
 This is a great game for families to play at the table after dinner and before dessert.

-You'll need to do a bit of prep to pull off this game, but it will pay off 10-fold in family laughs when the time comes to play.
+4. Present Scramble: You'll need to do a bit of prep to pull off this game, but it will pay off 10-fold in family laughs when the time comes to play.
 Wrap a small gift in a small box.
 Then wrap that gift in a larger box, and repeat as many times as you can.
 To play, choose a number and then have everyone in your family take turns rolling the die.
 The first person to roll the chosen number can begin unwrapping.
 But there's a catch: they have to wear oven mitts to do it!
-The remaining players continue rolling while the mitted player is unwrapping.
+The remaining players continue rolling while the player wearing the mitts is unwrapping.
 The next person to roll the chosen number takes the mitts and continues the unwrapping.
 The person who unwraps the actual prize gets to keep it.

-— or go for the gold and mix up questions from all three.
+5. Christmas trivia: Does your family know everything there is to know about Christmas?
+Why not challenge the clan to a Christmas trivia showdown?
+Research topics like Santa Claus, Christmas trees and Christmas traditions from around the world to create questions.
 You can have a dedicated game time where players compete for a prize (extra dessert!) or just ask the questions throughout the day to keep everybody guessing!